rubik/rubik.github.io/content/post/kubernetes-tutorial.md

 Manifest files have certain required fields.
 The field `apiVersion` specifies which API version is used to create the object; the Kubernetes API is versioned, and this helps to maintain backward compatibility.
 This file declares an object of Pod kind, which can be found in version v1.
-Objects can be separated into multiple namespaces, and Kubernetes requires that each object has a unique name.
-The default namespace is `default` and can be omitted.
 The spec block defines the container, which in this case is built from the nginx image and exposes port 80.

 When the above manifest is deployed (we’ll see how in part II of this series), the control plane determines that the desired state differs from the current